QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 Asymptotic stationarity and ergodicity are key assumptions needed to make it possible to learn by applying statistical methods.

-Are there ways to model  time series having persistent growth that still enables statistical learning based on a law of large number for an asymptotically stationary and ergodic process?
+Are there ways to model time series that have persistent growth that still enable statistical learning based on a law of large numbers for an asymptotically stationary and ergodic process?

 The answer provided by Hansen and Scheinkman :cite:`hansen2009long` is yes.